dmralev/scaff/README.md

 Available Commands:
-  add         Store a file or directory under a single namespace get         Copy files from a given namespace to the current directory. help        Help about any command list        List stored namespaces. remove      Remove a filepath or namespace. show        See the insides of a given namespace in a tree format.
+  add         Store a file or directory under a single namespace get         Copy files from a given namespace to the current directory help        Help about any command list        List stored namespaces remove      Remove a filepath or namespace show        See the insides of a given namespace in a tree format

 Flags:
   -h, --help   help for scaff